ksonnet/parts/README.md

 The repository is structured into two main sets of libraries:

-* `incubator/`, which contains libraries that are contributed to the community to harden them.
+* `incubator/`, which contains libraries that are relatively new, and still need to be vetted by the community (similar to alpha/beta releases).
 * `stable/`, which contains libraries that are considered to be production-ready.